Markets Are Getting pummelled In Asia

-Markets are getting walloped early in the Asian trading session.Australia’s S&P/ASX is down 1.0 per cent.
+Stocks are way down early in the Asian trading session.Japan’s Nikkei is down 0.7 per cent.

 Business Insider Emails & Alerts